rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/faq.md

 #### Q: I installed `nerdctl` through the Arch User Repository, but it doesn't work with Rancher Desktop, why?

 **A:** For Rancher Desktop, `nerdctl` must run inside the VM and not on the host.
-The host version is just a shell wrapper to execute the command inside the VM.
+The host version distributed with Rancher Desktop is just a shell wrapper to execute the command inside the VM.

 <!-- #1155 -->
 #### **Q: The tools on the Support Utilities page are not installed and I see a `Insufficient permission to manipulate /usr/local/bin` error, how do I fix it?**